 Episode of Care/Encounter

 In this White paper, the episode of care/encounter are referred to a visit or multiple visits or interaction(s) between patient and provider and/or ancillary services within the facility.
 The type of episode of care/encounter is defined by the service type (e.g., inpatient, outpatient, emergency department (ED), long-term care and others).

-In this year, we will focus on inpatient facilities only, so the end of the episode of care/encounter is defined as patient discharge or transfer from the facility – TO BE DISCUSSED.

-Please note that episode of care/encounter may not be completed within the same visit.
-The completion of the episode of care/encounter may involve multiple visits.
-Additional discussions are needed to align the terms for episode of care/encounter/ and visit with terminology used by other countries. – This could be a recommendation to work with IFHIMA
+Additional discussions are needed to align the terms for episode of care/encounter/ and visit with terminology used by other countries.

 Term interaction includes phone calls, e-mail communication, telemedicine sessions, e-visits and other.
-Specific states of the interaction (registration, admission, disposition, discharge/transfer) are the states of the patient’s interaction are described under Start and the End of the Episode of Care/Encounter below.
+Specific states of the interaction (registration, admission, disposition, discharge/transfer) are the states of the patient’s interaction, as an inpatient, are described under Start and the End of the Episode of Care/Encounter below.

-The terms “Day Hospital”, “Day Patient” or “Partial Hospital” are referred as a partial care administered in the mental health institution, rehabilitation facility, surgery and other settings defined as an episode of care provided during the day of the visit.
+Function, Event, Step

 The episode of care/encounter is comprised of functions/events/steps.

-Function, Event, Step

 The Function of the episode of care/encounter is defined as entity or the activity that involve a single healthcare department, service area or discipline, e.g., visit registration/admission; triage; nurse's and physician's assessment; laboratory and diagnostic testing; diagnosis and care plan; prescription; discharge/transfer/disposition and other (Figure 1).